braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 Braze has testing filters to target specific users by user ID or email address.

+## Step 5: Add an exclusion group to your segment

+When building a segment, you can apply one or multiple exclusion groups.
+Exclusion groups contain criteria that identify users to exclude from your segment, and will always be connected to your filter groups with an "AND NOT" operator.

+If a user falls into your exclusion group criteria, they will not be part of your segment, even if they meet the criteria within your filter groups.

+Create an exclusion group by adding filters, the same way you would for filter groups.
+The estimated excluded users statistic is the number of users that would normally be targeted by this segment, but are excluded because of exclusion group criteria.

+Excluded users will not be counted as part of your segment’s **Total reachable users** statistic.

-## Step 5: Save your segment
+## Step 6: Save your segment

 Once you've clicked **Save**, you're ready to start sending messages to your users!

 ## Segment membership calculation {#segment-membership-calculation}

-Braze updates the user's segment membership as data is sent back to our servers and processed, typically instantaneously.
-A user's segment membership will not change until that session has been processed.
+Braze updates the user’s segment membership as data is sent back to our servers and processed, typically instantaneously.
+A user’s segment membership will not change until that session has been processed.
 For example, a user who falls into a lapsed user segment when the session first starts will be immediately moved out of the lapsed user segment when the session is processed.

 ### Total reachable users calculation